My name is Lex Gill.

 My research has been presented at Harvard University, the University of Pennsylvania, McGill University, University of Waterloo, Humboldt University of Berlin, and the University of Toronto, among others, and has appeared in several academic publications (see e.g., Law, Metaphor, and the Encrypted Machine, Advancing Human Rights by Design in the Dual-Use Technology Industry, Towards Digital Constitutionalism).
 I have also authored and co-authored a number of major reports and international submissions (see e.g., Bots at the Gate, Shining a Light on the Encryption Debate, Planet Netsweeper, Submission to the UN Special Rapporteur on Technology-Facilitated Violence, Abuse, and Harassment).

 I graduated from McGill University with degrees in both civil and common law.
 I also have an undergraduate degree and graduate diploma from Concordia University’s School of Community and Public Affairs.

-During the course of my studies, I received several awards for my academic work and commitment to social justice, including the Henry Benson Prize (for highest standing in the courses comprising the core content of the McGill Law programme), the Alexander Morris Exhibition Prize (for highest standing in second year), the Lord Reading Society of Montreal Prize and the Adolphe Mailhiot Memorial Prize (both for highest standing in first year), The J.S.D.
+I received a number of awards during the course of my studies, including the Henry Benson Prize (for highest standing in the McGill Law program’s core courses), the Alexander Morris Exhibition Prize (for highest standing in second year), the Lord Reading Society of Montreal Prize and the Adolphe Mailhiot Memorial Prize (both for highest standing in first year), The J.S.D.
 Tory Writing Award (to support publication of a peer-reviewed article), la Médaille du Lieutenant-gouverneur pour la jeunesse (for community and public service in Québec), and the Concordia Medal (for leadership, nominated by one’s fellows and the faculty).